hovermind/Raplin/branching.md

 * **in range & not in range:** `in 1...10 ->`, `!in 1...10 ->`
 * **type check:** `is String ->`, `!is String ->`

-## Whe Expression with a case that Throws an Exception
+## Whe Expression with a case that throws an exception
 ```
 val result: Boolean = when (fileType) {
     UnixFileType.HYPHEN_MINUS -> true